-- 1/2 cup salted butter cut into Tablespoon-sized pieces, 1 stick
+- 1/2 cup salted butter (cut into tablespoon-sized chunks)

 - 2 cups semisweet chocolate chips